-- Provide healthy nutrition to children who come from deprived families and where parents cannot afford quality baby food or well-balanced diets for them.
+- Provide healthy nutrition to children who come from underprivileged families and where parents cannot afford quality baby food or well-balanced diets for them.

-- Offer free medical and psychological checks to monitor the development of children.
+- Offer free medical and psychological check-ups to monitor the development of children.

-- Ensure children obtain the best preparation for pre-primary school by employing well-qualified and trained childcare givers.
+- Ensure children obtain the best preparation for pre-primary school by employing well-qualified and trained childcare providers.

 - Deliver a programme based on the Early Childhood Development guidelines prescribed by the Early Childhood Care and Education Authority.

-- Empower mothers to go out to work while their toddlers are at the Day-Care Centre.
+- Empower mothers to go to work while their toddlers are at the Day-Care Centre.

 - Encourage parents to participate actively in the development of their children.